-Obsessively thinking about mistakes leads to more anxiety, which in turn can lead to more mistakes.
-Help them to work through each perceived failure, then redirect to a task with a high chance of success.
+Obsessively thinking about mistakes can lead to more anxiety, which in turn can lead to more mistakes.
+Help them to work through any perceived failures, then redirect to a task with a high chance of success.

 Make success easier

-Give them plenty of opportunities to experience success.
-Make sure they have supports if needed, alternate difficult tasks with ones they find easy, and help them to set lower standards for success to avoid constantly feeling like a failure.
+Provide plenty of opportunities to experience success.
+Alternate difficult tasks with ones they find easier, and always make sure supports are available if needed.
+If their standards for success are too high, help them set more realistic goals to avoid constantly feeling like a failure.

 Teach them how to prioritize

-Not all tasks are of equal importance or consequence.
-Show them how to identify the ones that are worth working hard on.
+Not all tasks are of equal importance or consequence, but it’s often hard for perfectionists to see that.
+Help them to figure out how to identify the things which need to be perfect or that are worth working hard on.